How Long Does a Felony Stay on Your Record? Confusing Law Explained

 Other states do not allow the expungement of felony convictions at all.
 These states are Alaska, California (felonies that have been reduced to misdemeanors may be eligible for expungement), Hawaii, Idaho, Iowa, Maine, Montana, Nebraska, South Carolina, and Texas.8

 While a felony can be a huge roadblock to someone seeking employment or looking for housing, there are some things a person can do to lessen the damage it can cause.
-Unfortunately, the answer can be “forever” to the question, how long does a felony stay on your record?
+Unfortunately, a felony can potentially stay forever on your record.

 Frequently Asked Questions